top of page

 Casey manages children with a wide variety of medical and developmental concerns.
 She understands that every child develops at their own pace and in their own way, and enjoys working with families and their health care teams to identify and meet their goals.
 She has had the privilege of working with a number of wonderful therapists from all areas of allied health, and is grateful for the amazing opportunities she has had to learn and grow with some of the best in the business.
 Casey prides herself on being evidence based, family centred and holistic in her approach to assessment and intervention, and has a particular interest in the assessment of neurodevelopmental concerns, and providing early intervention.
 Casey continues to have a love of teaching and sharing her knowledge and experience with others, and is privileged to be involved with teaching future physiotherapists at the Australian Catholic University (ACU)

-Casey graduated from the University of Queensland with a Bachelor of Physiotherapy (Hons) in 2008.
-She loves children so much she accidentally had four of her own, and is well placed to understand the demands of a busy family life.
+Casey loves children so much she went on to have four of her own, and is well placed to understand the demands of a busy family life.
 Casey enjoys putting all her hats on simultaneously, and bringing to the table her love of physiotherapy, her understanding of the challenges of parenting, and her passion for educating and sharing knowledge, to help each family become the expert their child needs.

 bottom of page